List of Shortland Street characters introduced in 1992: Michael McKenna

 Dr. Michael McKenna was the CEO of the clinic who was portrayed by Paul Gittins up until 1995.
 He returned in guest stints in both 1997 and 1998 and remains known as the patriarch of the McKenna family which produced the iconic character - Rachel (Angela Bloomfield).

 Chris Warner

 Dr. Chris Warner was the playboy doctor who went by the nickname "Dr. Love".
 Chris was portrayed by Michael Galvin up until 1996.
 However the character returned 4 years later and remains presently, being the longest running character to appear on the show.

 Jill Johnstone

 Jill Johnstone was the fitness trainer who had a brief affair with Chris Warner (Michael Galvin).
-It soon turned out Jill was married and the affair broke up Chris' relationship with Alison (Danielle Cormack).

-Reception
+Jill's husband caused grief at the clinic shortly afterwards, attacking Hone Ropata (Temuera Morrison) believing him to be sleeping with her.
+Chris and Jill later reunited much to Steve's (Andrew Binns) shock due to Alison (Danielle Cormack) having had recently begun dating Chris.

 Jill and Chris' sex scene in the first episode remains as heavily iconic and has been stated as setting the tone for the rest of the series.